About ELA

 VISION

-ONLY 25% of computer STEM workers are women.
+ONLY 25% of computer STEM workers are females.

 ONLY 9% of STEM workers are Black.